sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Test Connection from Databricks Notebook to Endpoint service URL
 ----

-We need to Ensure that Endpoint services being used for postback url, it should have same Available zone as ec2 instance on which Fire Insights is running, else it will show empty response when running the healthcheck as above
+We need to ensure that Fire Insights endpoint being used for postback url has the same availability zone as ec2 instance on which Fire Insights is running.
+Otherwise it will show empty response when running the healthcheck as above

 .. figure:: ../_assets/operating/operations/end_2.PNG
    :alt: operations